ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

    git checkout main && git fetch origin main && git rebase origin/main

 If you encounter any issues when running previous command, solve those before continuing with the release.
-Make sure your style, tests and documentation checks are passing too.
+Ensure that your style, tests, and documentation checks are passing too.

 Create a new branch for the version you want to release with: